Kwak Min-ju

-Kwak Min-ju is a South Korean taekwondo practitioner.
+Kwak Min-ju (born 3 July 2004) is a South Korean taekwondo practitioner.

 Career

 Kwak competed at the 2024 Asian Taekwondo Championships and won a bronze medal in the 67 kg category.

 In June 2025, she competed at the World Taekwondo Grand Prix Challenge in Charlotte, North Carolina, and won a silver medal, losing to Lena Moreno in the finals.
 The next month she competed at the 2025 Summer World University Games and won a silver medal in the team kyorugi event, as the discipline made its debut as a medal event.
 She also won a bronze medal in the 67 kg category.
+In December 2025, she competed at the 2025 World U21 Taekwondo Championships and won a gold medal in the 67 kg category.